didip/tollbooth/README.md

     // If your application is behind a proxy, set "X-Forwarded-For" first. limiter.IPLookups = []string{"RemoteAddr", "X-Forwarded-For", "X-Real-IP"}

+    // Configure number of steps to take in X-Forwarded-For list.
+    // By default it's 1.
+Set to 0 to get the proxy IP.
+    // Use -1 to get the start of the list. limiter.XForwardedForIndex = 1

     // Limit only GET and POST requests. limiter.Methods = []string{"GET", "POST"}